 Much like diamonds, there is a grading standard for other gemstones.
 Peridots are no exception.
 Here is how expert gemologists evaluate these gems.

 Most of the high-quality peridot gems on the market will have no eye-visible inclusions.
 However, they might have tiny black spots that are visible under magnification.
-Other inclusions that are common in peridot are reflective, disk-shaped inclusions.
+Other inclusions that are common in these stones are reflective, disk-shaped inclusions.
 They are called lily pads because they resemble the plant.

 Peridot is a gem that lends itself to a variety of shapes and cutting styles.
-Peridot can be cut into all standard gem shapes with no issues.
-Cutting styles, including brilliant, step-cuts, and mixed cuts, can all be used on peridot as well.
+They can be cut into all standard gem shapes with no issues.
+Cutting styles, including brilliant, step-cuts, and mixed cuts, can all be used on the stones as well.

 Peridots are often found in a variety of different sizes.
-In smaller sizes, peridot is relatively inexpensive.
+In smaller sizes, this stone is relatively inexpensive.
 However, large gems can be very costly.

 Caring for Peridot

 Peridot is a moderately hard stone, falling between a 6.5 and 7 on the Mohs scale.
 While the gem is durable enough to be worn as jewelry, it needs to be treated with care.
 Scratches and fractures are possible when the stones are banged around.
-Acids can also be damaging to peridot, so use caution when wearing peridot.
+Acids can also be damaging, so use caution when wearing jewelry containing these gems.

 To clean your peridot gems, you should use only warm, soapy water.
-Neither ultrasonic or steam cleaners are recommended to clean peridot.
+Neither ultrasonic or steam cleaners are recommended to clean these stones.

 If you are in the market for a new piece of jewelry and you are considering peridot, stop on by Noe’s Jewelry today in Raymore, Missouri.
 Our team of expert jewelers can help you pick the perfect peridot piece for yourself or a loved one.